Senior – what we offer

 Why play for our senior team?
 We like to think we’ve got a lot to offer both new players and those who’ve played before that sets us apart from other clubs in Scotland.

-We have no player-coaches, and offer dedicated positional coaching.
-We support and encourage our coaches to develop, and fund their attendance at clinics, conferences and courses.
+We offer dedicated, experienced, positional coaching.
+We also support and encourage our coaches to develop, and fund their attendance at clinics, conferences and courses.

 Our winter training facilities